 It is easy to hate loss, to be disgusted by it, and to vilify it.
 After all, it is source of pain, trauma, stress, and darkness.
 Loss forces us to face the truth of precisely how uncertain and fragile our life really is.

 There is no “healing” in the sense of things returning to “normal.”
-To desire a return to what can no longer be only serves to fan the flames of our own neuroses.
 In other words, one of the lessons of loss is that there is no going back; our only meaningful choice is to move directly into its path so that we give ourselves a chance of finding out what lies on the other side.